How to: Set Security and Authentication on a Service Bus Application

 This topic discusses how to authenticate a service and client application using Microsoft Azure Service Bus.
 For more information about setting transport and message-level security, see Securing and Authenticating a Service Bus Connection, and also the Securing Services topic in the Windows Communication Foundation (WCF) documentation.

 If you are developing a service, you must first determine what type of credentials you will use to authenticate with Service Bus, and whether a client that connects to your service must authenticate.
-All services are required to authenticate with the Service Bus, using SAML, shared secret, or a simple Web token.
+All services are required to authenticate with the Service Bus, using SAML, a shared secret, a simple Web token, or a Shared Access Signature (SAS) token.
 You may decide to have a different form of authentication for your service as you do for the client.
 For more information, see Choosing Authentication for a Service Bus Application.

 If you are developing a client, determine what type of authentication credentials are required by the service to which you are connecting.
 This can be done in a variety of ways.
 This includes retrieving the information from the contract metadata.
 For more information, see How to: Design a WCF Service Contract for use with Service Bus.